-Atopic dermatitis is typified by redness, swelling, and small bumps.
-Other symptoms include dryness, scales, and extremely sensitive skin.
+People with atopic dermatitis typically experience an itchy rash characterized by redness, swelling, and bumpy skin.
 Itching is common, and children may have a hard time refraining from scratching, which can lead to further inflammation, infection, and scarring.

-No, other people can not contract this disease via contact with a person with atopic dermatitis.
+No, others cannot contract this disease from people with atopic dermatitis.

-There are treatments for symptoms, but there is no known cure for this condition.
+There are treatments for symptoms, but there is no known cure for atopic dermatitis.
 Some individuals only suffer in infancy and young childhood, while others show symptoms throughout adolescence and into adulthood.
 Atopic dermatitis can disappear for a period of months to years, then symptoms can pop up again later in life.

-While the disease is not life-threatening, it can lead to severe skin infections.
+While atopic dermatitis is not life-threatening, it can lead to severe skin infections.
 These infections are often successfully treated by topical or oral antibiotics.

-While there is no known cure, symptoms of atopic dermatitis can be treated with the following methods:
+While there is no known cure, we can treat atopic dermatitis with the following methods:

-Your dermatologist at Barrett & Geiss will conduct a thorough examination to determine whether you or your child suffers from atopic dermatitis and, if so, the severity of the condition.
+Our dermatologists at Barrett & Geiss Dermatology conduct thorough skin tests and examinations to determine whether you or your child are suffering the symptoms of atopic dermatitis and, if so, the severity of the condition.
 We’ll work with you to develop the most appropriate course of treatment.